abidikarima/CALYOU/README.md

   </tr>
 </table>
+<b>Documentation</b>: <br>
+If you use this lexicon, please cite the following paper <br>

-<b>Documentation</b>: Karima Abidi, Mohamed Amine Menacer, Kamel Smaili.
+Karima Abidi, Mohamed Amine Menacer, Kamel Smaili.
 CALYOU: A Comparable Spoken Algerian Corpus Harvested from YouTube.
 18th Annual Conference of the International Communication Association (Interspeech), Aug 2017, Stockholm, Sweden.